storacha/files-from-path/README.md

 | [options.preserveMtime] | `boolean` | preserve mtime |

 It `yields` file like objects in the form of `{ name: String, stream: AsyncIterator<Buffer> }`

+## Releasing

+You can publish by either running npm publish in the dist directory or using npx ipjs publish.